kazuyamarino/nsy-docs/NSY_HELPER_FUNCTION.md

 // http://example.com/
 ```

 You can supply segments as a string.
-Here is a string example:
+Here is a string example :

 ```php
 echo base_url("hmvc/action");
 ```

-The above example would return something like: <http://example.com/hmvc/action>
+The above example would return something like : <http://example.com/hmvc/action>

 You can supply a string to a file, such as an image or stylesheet.
-For example:
+For example :

 ```php
 echo base_url("images/edit.png");
 ```

-This would give you something like: <http://example.com/images/edit.png>
+This would give you something like : <http://example.com/images/edit.png>

 ---

 ## Redirect URL

 Redirect method is used to send a raw HTTP header.
-Here is the example:
+Here is the example :
 >
 >```php
 >redirect('hmvc/success');